 Make the pie crust

 - Combine flour, sugar, and salt in a food processor by pulsing a few times.
-Add the very cold butter cubes (2 sticks, equivalent to 1 cup) and pulse a few times until a pea-size coarse meal forms.
+Add the very cold butter cubes and pulse a few times until a pea-size coarse meal forms.
 Add the buttermilk and run the food processor continuously for several seconds until a dough forms.
 At first, it will look like it's not coming together but it will.

 Make the apple pie filling

-- In a large deep skillet or Dutch oven over medium heat, melt 1 tablespoon unsalted butter and add the sliced apples, brown sugar, granulated sugar, cinnamon, nutmeg, allspice, salt, lemon juice and lemon zest.
-Cook, stirring for about 10-15 minutes until apples have slightly softened but not lost their shape.
+- In a large deep skillet over medium heat, melt 1 tablespoon unsalted butter and add the sliced apples, brown sugar, granulated sugar, cinnamon, nutmeg, allspice, salt, lemon juice and lemon zest.
+Cook, stirring for about 12-15 minutes until apples have slightly softened but not lost their shape.

 - Set aside and let cool at room temperature.
 Tip: to speed up the cooling process, transfer the apple filling to a large shallow bowl or a large pan.